goliviero/software_get_started/bash_tutorial/bashrc_functions.rst

    export -f do_reset_paths_and_variables
 ..

-To mount the remote scratch using the alias defined above:
+Mount the remote scratch using the alias defined above:

 .. code:: sh